Futura-Py/TimerX/docs/docs/CONTRIBUTING.md

 ---
 sidebar_position: 2
+id: contributing
+title: Contributing to TimerX
 ---

 # Contributing to TimerX

 TimerX is written in **Python**, so you have to install it if you want to contribute.
 You can download  the latest version from [here](https://www.python.org/downloads/).
-Make sure to check `Add Python 3.10 to path` when installing it.
+Make sure to check `Add Python 3.10 to PATH` when installing it.
-After installing Python, get [Git](https://git-scm.org).
+After installing Python, install [Git](https://git-scm.org).
 It's version control, so that will help you in adding your changes over here.
 Click the `Fork` button on the top-right in the GitHub page.
 Give it a few seconds to fork TimerX and then execute these series of commands in your Terminal/Command Prompt.
 ```shell
 git clone https://github.com/your-username/TimerX && cd TimerX